Lawn Mower Safety Talk

 Many of these injuries occur at home where improper use often occurs and personal protective equipment is not worn.
-Using a lawnmower is not often looked at as a hazardous task, but with the number or injuries each year safe practices need to be followed.
+Using a lawnmower is not often looked at as a hazardous task, but with the number of injuries each year, safe practices need to be followed.

 Safety Tips When Using a Lawn Mower

 - Read and understand the operation manual before using a lawnmower.
 While many lawnmowers are similar, know where the emergency stop is located and be familiar with any other safety features on it.

 - Survey your yard or work area for obstructions and small objects you may run over.
 Small rocks, toys, branches, etc. may become projectiles causing injury or property damage when they are run over with a lawn mower.

 - Watch out for steep drop-offs or tight corners.
 Pay attention to where you are stepping to help avoid slips, trips, and falls that can cause injuries.